popey456963/CLWO-Jailbreak-rules/source/Rules for specific maps.md

 * White Table on clouds can be either the one in VIP/Cellblock/Surf (if not specified).

-* Peanut's corridor next to armory is not armory.
+* Peanut's corridor next to armoury is not armoury.

 * If a wall/obstacle/fence allows a prisoner to 'escape' such wall/obstacle/fence should be treated as a 'vent/secret'.